-As I was heading back into the modern town of Tende, I noticed the 14th century tower of the castle of the Lascaris up on a cliff.
-As I didn’t feel like going back up again, I continued my way but I think you’ll have a marvellous view from there.
+As I was heading back into the modern town of Tende, I noticed the 14th-century tower of the castle of the Lascaris up on a cliff.
+As I didn’t feel like going back up again, I continued my way but I think you’ll have a marvelous view from there.

 I visited the museum in Tende and learned a bit more about the geological features of the Park de Mercantour.
 They had quite some interactive things, so it is interesting for children too.
 All the signs are in French but you can get a little booklet with information in your language.